Yakuhito/yakuhito.github.io/about.md

 ### Tea

 I really don't like coffee.
 However, I consider myself a tea addict.
 My favourite flavour is orange & rooibos.
-If you want to mak me happy, any tea will do the trick.
+If you want to make me happy, any tea will do the trick.

 ### Science Fiction